Eqvalan Paste (Canada)This page contains information on Eqvalan Paste for veterinary use.

 EQVALAN is administered orally.

 Each weight marking on the syringe plunger will deliver sufficient paste to treat 100 kg of body weight.
-Unlock the knurled ring by making 1/4 turn and slide the knurled ring up the plunger shaft so that the side nearest the barrel is at the prescribed weight marking.
-Turn the knurled ring 1/4 turn to lock in place.
+To set the syringe plunger, unlock the knurled ring by rotating it 1/4 turn.
+Slide the knurled ring along the plunger shaft so that the arrow on the plunger indicating the prescribed weight marking is aligned with the notch on the ring.
+Rotate the knurled ring 1/4 turn to lock it in place and ensure it is locked.
 Remove the plastic cap from the tip of the nozzle.
 Make sure the horse’s mouth contains no feed.
 Insert the syringe into the horse’s mouth at the interdental space.
 Advance the plunger as far as it will go, depositing the medication at the base of the tongue.
 Immediately raise the horse’s head for a few seconds after dosing.

 Mode Of Action